 Endoscopic decompression is a minimally invasive surgical procedure that helps to decompress the spinal nerve and resolve spinal conditions related to it.
 Endoscopic decompression is a common surgery for chronic back pain.
-It is also one of the most common surgeries performed for chronic back pain and even leg pain and discomfort due to spinal nerve pressing.
-Also, people from different countries including Ethiopia, Ghana, Kenya and Uganda visit India for cost-effective endoscopic decompression surgery.
+It is also one of the most common surgeries performed for chronic back pain, leg pain and discomfort due to spinal nerve pressing.
+Also, patients from different countries including Ethiopia, Ghana, Kenya and Uganda visit India for cost-effective endoscopic decompression surgery.

-The primary reason to choose India for endoscopic decompression is affordability without compromising on the quality of the treatment.
-In India, you get the cheapest endoscopic spinal decompression from world-renowned orthopaedic surgeons with cutting-edge infrastructure, trained medical staff and advanced equipment.
-So, if you are searching for quality endoscopic decompression at affordable prices then you can opt for India.
-Today, we will help you learn essential factors you should know about endoscopic decompression.
+The reason to choose endoscopic decompression surgery in India is the country's affordability without compromising on the quality of the treatment.
+In India, you get the cheapest endoscopic spinal decompression from world-renowned orthopedic surgeons with state-of-the-art infrastructure, highly trained medical staff and advanced equipments.
+So, if you are searching for quality endoscopic decompression surgery at affordable prices then you can opt for so at India.
+This page will be your guide to help you learn about some essential factors you should know about endoscopic decompression surgery in India.

 Before you opt for endoscopic decompression surgery, it is essential to learn about the primary reason for performing endoscopic decompression.
-It is important to learn about the common reasons for performing endoscopic decompression surgery.
-This will help you understand better.
-Here are some common reasons to perform endoscopic decompression-
+This will help you understand the procedure better.
+Here are some common reasons for endoscopic decompression surgery in India:

 Endoscopic decompression surgery can treat nerve pinch also known as Radiculopathy.
 In this condition, the nerve near the vertebra gets compressed causing pain in the lower back and leg.